ManimCommunity/manim/.github/PULL_REQUEST_TEMPLATE.md

 - Your local changes are up-to-date with ManimCommunity/manim

 - The title of your PR gives a descriptive summary to end-users.
 Some examples:
-  - `Fixed last animations not running to completion`)
+  - Fixed last animations not running to completion
-  - `Added gradient support and documentation for SVG files`) Examples of what *NOT* to do:
+  - Added gradient support and documentation for SVG files Examples of what *NOT* to do:
-  - `fixed that styling issue` - not descriptive enough
+  - "fixed that styling issue" - not descriptive enough
-  - `fixed issue #XYZ` - end-user needs to do further research -->
+  - "fixed issue #XYZ" - end-user needs to do further research -->

 ## Motivation